aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-emz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS file to EMZ via C#" h2="Export XPS to EMZ within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET applications.
+It includes components for manipulating PDF, Word, Excel, PowerPoint, Outlook, Project, Visio, Barcode, OCR, HTML, Email, CAD and many more.
+With Aspose.Total for .NET, developers can easily export XPS to EMZ image within any .NET applications in two simple steps.

+The first step is to use Aspose.PDF for .NET to export XPS to JPEG.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert and print PDF documents within their .NET applications.
+It supports a wide range of features such as document conversion, text extraction, document signing, document security, document compression, document splitting and merging, and much more.
+With Aspose.PDF for .NET, developers can easily export XPS to JPEG.

+The second step is to use Aspose.Imaging for .NET to convert JPEG to EMZ.
+Aspose.Imaging for .NET is an advanced image processing API that enables developers to create, edit, convert and manipulate various image file formats within their .NET applications.
+It supports a wide range of features such as image resizing, cropping, rotating, flipping, color adjustment, image effects, image compression, and much more.
+With Aspose.Imaging for .NET, developers can easily convert JPEG to EMZ.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export XPS to EMZ image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to EMZ.
+In conclusion, Aspose.Total for .NET makes it easy for developers to export XPS to EMZ image within any .NET applications in two simple steps.
+First, they can use Aspose.PDF for .NET to export XPS to JPEG.
+Then, they can use Aspose.Imaging for .NET to convert JPEG to EMZ.
+With Aspose.Total for .NET, developers can easily create, manipulate and convert various file formats within their .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}